KnuVerse/knuverse-sdk-python/README.md

 This project is a Python SDK that allows developers to create apps that use Knuverse's Cloud APIs. *Coming Soon!*
 You can find the documentation at https://cloud.knuverse.com/docs/

-Documentation on the main class can be found [here](docs/knuverse.knufactor.Knufactor.html).
+Documentation can be found [here](docs/knuverse.knufactor.Knufactor.html).

 Quick Start
 -----------